Home

 That purpose is simply to impress those that can give the artist’s career an upward boost.

 It should reflect your achievement in the arts field.
-The artist resume is NOT about what you HOPE to achieve or an EXPLANATION of the meaning of your work. (this is what the artist statement is for) The headings within the artist resume will be from most important, to least important activities.
+The artist resume is NOT about what you HOPE to achieve or an EXPLANATION of the meaning of your work. (this is what the artist statement is for)

 Artist Resume Heading Examples: